tabaddor/av-swe-guide/README.md

 # AV Companies :briefcase:
 A list of companies working on autonomous vehicle technologies.
 The purpose of this section is to include any relevant information about the companies and any open internship and full-time positions.
-Don't see your company or a position?
+Don't see your company, position, or a link is broken?
 Submit an issue or pull request!
 ### Waymo ###
 [Waymo](https://waymo.com/) is an autonomous driving technology company that is a subsiduary of Alphabet, Inc.